Moebits/soundcloud.ts/readme.md

   const userSearch = await soundcloud.users.search({q: "some user"})

-  /*You can get the followers and following of a user.*/ const following = await soundcloud.users.following("tenpimusic") const followers = await soundcloud.users.followers("tenpimusic")
+  /*You can get the followers and following of a user.*/ const following = await soundcloud.users.following("imtenpi") const followers = await soundcloud.users.followers("imtenpi")

   /*Favorite tracks too.*/
-  const favorites = await soundcloud.users.favorites("tenpimusic")
+  const favorites = await soundcloud.users.favorites("imtenpi")

-  /*The web profiles are the social links that show on the side of a user's profile*/ const socialLinks = await soundcloud.users.webProfiles("tenpimusic")
+  /*The web profiles are the social links that show on the side of a user's profile*/ const socialLinks = await soundcloud.users.webProfiles("imtenpi")

-  /*It's very easy to get all of the comments on a track, or all of the comments by a user.*/ const userComments = await soundcloud.users.comments("tenpimusic") const trackComments = await soundcloud.tracks.comments("tenpimusic/moonlight")
+  /*It's very easy to get all of the comments on a track, or all of the comments by a user.*/ const userComments = await soundcloud.users.comments("imtenpi") const trackComments = await soundcloud.tracks.comments("imtenpi/moonlight")

   /*And you can get a specific comment from its ID (must make an API call to get it).*/ const comment = await soundcloud.comments.get(577904916)